 - Your telephone, mobile telephone number and e-mail address (all valid after 1 September)

 - A statement confirming that you undertook the work yourself without assistance other than that of a supervisor

-- A statement acknowledging that your are willing to present your project as a short oral presentation at the Annual CMHP Conference 2018.
+- A statement acknowledging that you are willing to present your project as a short oral presentation at the next Annual CMHP Conference.